jez500/content-crawler/README.md

 Run `npm run crawl FULL_URL_OF_SITE_TO_CRAWL CLIENT_SECRET_KEY` replacing `FULL_URL_OF_SITE_TO_CRAWL` with the start url of the site you want to crawl and CLIENT_SECRET_KEY with a unique string shared with this client. eg `npm run crawl http://example.com/ SECRET`.

-You can optionally pass a third argument that will filter only urls that contain this string. eg `npm run crawl http://example.com/foo example.com/foo`
+Full command line usage can be seen with: `npm run crawl -- --help`.

 ## Starting a crawl from the site.